ryanfp/DnD-Compendium/Untitled.md

 The extra damage from your Hunter's Quarry feature increases to 2d6 (see the Quarry Damage column of the Ranger table).

 At 17th level, it increases again to 2d8.

+### Improved Critical Strikes

+Your weapon attacks and unarmed strikes against creatures in your Monster Grimoire score a critical hit on a roll of 19 or 20 on the d20.

 ---